SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-model-editor.md

 ![Example of a collapsed group](/images/streaming-analytics/analytics-builder/collapsed-group-example.png)

-If you want to make the group contents visible again \(for example, to edit block parameters or to add wires\), you have to expand the group.
+If you want to make the group contents visible again \(for example, to edit block parameters or to add wires\), you must expand the group.

 When you save the model, the state of each group \(that is, whether it is currently collapsed or expanded\) is stored.
 The next time you edit the model, its contents will be shown as after the last save.